MetaphorData/connectors/metaphor/synapse/README.md

 Create a YAML config file based on the following template.

 ### Required Configurations
-To speceify workspaces to crawl, need to also assign **Resource Group Name**.
+To specify workspaces to crawl, need to also assign a `Resource Group Name`.
 Otherwise, the connector will crawl all authorized synapse workspaces.

 ```yaml
 tenant_id: <tenant_id>  # The azure directory (tenant) id